 Arriving at a settlement or damage award is one of the most challenging parts of a California personal injury case.
 It is critical to ask for and justify an amount that will give the plaintiff the best possible quality of life for the remainder of his or her life.

-The best life care plans in California contain a comprehensive analysis of the patient’s current and likely future needs.
+The best life care planning documents in California contain a comprehensive analysis of the patient’s current and likely future needs.
 To create a compelling plan, a top California personal injury lawyer will get input from:

 - The plaintiff ‘s therapists,